cciw-uk/data-protection/01 Decisions and actions document.rst

 * Role-specific documents are better than policies for everyone.
-The majority of data protection responsibilities fall on the CCiW web master, so the longest document is the "CCiW Website security policies", which already existed and has been updated.
+The majority of data protection responsibilities fall on the CCiW web master, so the longest manual is the "CCiW Website security policies", which already existed and has been updated.

   We also need specific guidance for the booking secretary and DBS officer.

 * We should start with our **existing processes and people**, and see where things need tightening.
-In a very small organisation like ours, the current division of labour should be our guide as to who probably has the knowledge to know how to write a policy.
+In a very small organisation like ours, the current division of labour should be our guide as to who probably has the knowledge to to write a policy.
 As web master I should basically be responsible for our security and data protection requirements, and I'll work closely with Rebecca and Becky to produce something for them.

   The outdated password rules I mentioned above also highlight the fact that we should not be writing rules that we're not qualified to write - we should be